Skip to main content

 Brandeis University

 Dr. Amber Spry’s research and teaching focuses on political attitudes and behavior in United States politics.
 Specifically, Dr. Spry is interested in political behavior, identity, race and ethnic politics, political psychology, and survey design methods.
-She received her Ph.D. from Columbia University and her B.A. from the University of Maryland, Baltimore County.
+She received her Ph.D. in Political Science and Government and her M.A. in Political Science from Columbia University.
+She completed her undergraduate work at UMBC, earning degrees in Political Science and Media & Communication Studies.

-Hosted by CS3 in collaboration with support from the Division of Research and Creative Achievement.
+Hosted by CS3 with support from the Division of Research and Creative Achievement and the Department of Media & Communication Studies.

 The Eckert Lecture on Health & Inequality